alanstoate/explore-with-gdb/README.md

 ### Basic Breakpoint

-To create our own Python breakpoint that functions like a regular breakpoint, we can use the following code:
+To create our own Python breakpoint that functions like a regular breakpoint, we can use the following Python code:

 ```python
 import gdb